PvZ-Mod-Maker-OFFICIAL/PvZ-Mod-Maker/README.md

 ### Credits: UseR, the dude

-### Special thanks to SemiDen who worked on that project since the beginning, but sadly she left due to personal reasons.
+### Special thanks to SemiDen who created that project, but sadly she left due to personal reasons.